-With an ingredient list as long as your baby registry, these nutrient-void rolls are a definite no-go.
+With an ingredient list as long as a baby registry, these nutrient-void, high-calorie sliders are a definite no-go.

 Ore-Ida Tater Tots

 This is a way to mess up a perfectly good spud.
-Each of these tots has nearly an entire gram of fat!
+Each of these tots has an entire gram of fat!
 All that excess oil makes them a bit reminiscent of soggy cafeteria food.
 Do yourself a favor and skip 'em!

 Totino's Pepperoni & Bacon Pizza Rolls